-Moreover, leveraging the field pattern distribution in MMI devices facilitates achieving low insertion loss, compact footprints, and fast switching.
-Electrical connections are strategically placed at positions corresponding to field pattern minima within the MMI.
-A 35- $\mu$ m-long device demonstrated power consumption and switching times of 29 mW and 2 $\mu$ s, respectively, with a moderate insertion loss of 2 dB.?
-Subsequent improvements reduced the insertion loss to below 1 dB by minimizing the number of electrical connections, while the switching speed was enhanced to 500 ns through the incorporation of a thin Al heat sink.?
+with a moderate insertion loss of 2 dB.
+Subsequent improvements reduced the insertion loss to below 1 dB by minimizing the number of electrical connections, while the switching speed was enhanced to 500 ns through the incorporation of a thin Al heat sink.

-Integrating a pn junction within a silicon waveguide, as illustrated in Fig. 4d, enhances the operational stability of TOPS.
+Integrating a pn junction within a silicon waveguide, as illustrated in Fig. 4(d), enhances the operational stability of TOPSs.
 The saturated I-V response characteristic of pn junctions serves as a safeguard against thermal runaways by inherently limiting the current flow.
-Furthermore, the diode-like behavior of the junction facilitates the independent driving of multiple heaters using the same electrical pads.?
+Furthermore, the diode-like behavior of the junction facilitates the independent driving of multiple heaters using the same electrical pads.
 This configuration involves two diode heaters arranged in parallel, with the cathode of one heater connected to the anode of the other and vice versa, allowing for selective heating by simply reversing the voltage polarity.
-Reported configurations demonstrated power consumption of $\sim 21$ mW and switching speeds nearing 100 μs.?
-To decrease the overall resistance and, consequently, the required driving voltage, a total of 8 diode heaters were placed in parallel, each 50 μm in length (8 μm p-doped) and 1.2-μm wide, placed 0.75 μm from the waveguide in the same plane.
+Reported configurations demonstrated power consumption of ~21 mW and switching speeds nearing 100 $\mu$ s.
+To decrease the overall resistance and, consequently, the required driving voltage, a total of eight diode heaters were placed in parallel, each 50 $\mu$ m in length (8 $\mu$ m p-doped) and 1.2- $\mu$ m wide, placed 0.75 $\mu$ m from the waveguide in the same plane.

-To address the inherent challenge of non-linear phase shift responses to applied voltage in diode heaters, the authors in ref.? innovated a linear response technique through the utilization of pulse-width modulation (PWM).
+To address the inherent challenge of nonlinear phase shift responses to applied voltage in diode heaters, the authors in Ref.
+50 developed a linear response technique through the utilization of pulse-width modulation (PWM).
 By fixing the PWM signal amplitude above the diode heater's threshold voltage and modulating the signal's duty cycle, power delivery was linearized and controlled effectively.
-This diode heater configuration has been successfully applied to manage larger
+This diode heater configuration has been successfully applied to manage larger silicon photonic circuits, allowing for the digital control of matrix topologies comprising N rows and M columns by connecting $N \times M$ heaters.
+Employing PWM signals and time-multiplexing across different channels, the system obviates the need for digital-to-analog converters, requiring only M + N wires for comprehensive circuit control.
+An experimental demonstration controlling a $3 \times 5$ matrix with a $1 \times 16$ power splitter tree and 15 TOPSs via eight bond pads showcased this concept's effectiveness.53